ortus-boxlang/boxlang-docs/boxlang-language/reference/built-in-functions/system/URLEncodedFormat.md

 Generates a URL-encoded string.

+For example, it replaces spaces with %20, and non-alphanumeric characters with equivalent hexadecimal escape sequences.
+Passes arbitrary strings within a URL. *

 ## Method Signature

 ```
 URLEncodedFormat(string=[any])
 ```

 ### Arguments

 | Argument | Type | Required | Description | Default |
 |----------|------|----------|-------------|---------|